photo of Elaine Alice Cong, MD

 Endocrinology

-phone icon
+location icon

 About Dr. Cong

-Dr. Elaine Alice Cong is an Assistant Attending Physician at HSS and is board certified in endocrinology, diabetes and metabolism.
+Dr. Elaine Alice Cong is an Attending Physician at HSS and is board certified in endocrinology, diabetes and metabolism.
 She specializes in the evaluation and treatment of patients with endocrine conditions with particular interest in bone health.

 After receiving her undergraduate degree from Princeton University, Dr. Cong received her medical degree from Einstein College of Medicine.
 She completed an internal medicine internship and residency at Yale New Haven Hospital and trained as a fellow in endocrinology, diabetes, and metabolism at Columbia University College of Physicians and Surgeons.